 Directions

-- To the blender, add the tomatoes, garlic, oregano and a pinch of salt.
+- To the blender, add the tomato and garlic.
 Blend until smooth.
-You may need to use a spatula to scrape the ingredients down so they will blend smoothly.
-Do not add any water to the tomatoes when blending.
-Once the rice is toasted, add the blended tomato sauce from blender.
-Gently stir to combine and cook for 5 minutes or until the sauce reduces and becomes thick.
+Once the rice is toasted, add the blended tomato puree from blender.
+Gently stir to combine and cook for 2-3 minutes or until the sauce reduces and becomes thick.

-- Remove the large pieces of onion and cilantro.
+- At this time, you can remove the large pieces of onion and cilantro.
 Fluff the rice with a fork stirring from the outer edges in to combine everything.
 Keep covered until ready to serve.

 Notes